CrazzyGaming2022/StarParty/README.md

 Fight in space!!!
 Create a team and explore space!
 Attack space fortresses!
-Defend your allies, attack, dodge!
+Defend your allies, attack, dodge!<br>
-Become famous in the whole universe!
+BECOME FAMOUS IN THE WHOLE UNIVERSE!!!